danyafaye/danyafaye/README.md

 ## I'm a *Front-End Developer* from Saint-Petersburg.
 ### Now I'm studying at the 3rd course in SUAI (State University of Aerospace Instrumentation)
 ### My first react project: https://danyafaye.github.io/first-react-app-social-network/ // This is social network for developers who are looking for a job // It may work with interruptions due to the server that I used for development
+### My second react project: https://github.com/danyafaye/eswap // This is a platform for the exchange / sale / rent of various items.
+Something like an analogue of avito
 ### The rest of the projects are test tasks
 ### Work experience:
 #### •Rockstone (HTML Developer) - 1 month (November - December 2021)